sagemath/trac_to_gh/Issue 9198.md

 # Issue 9198: Non-existent username does not yield error message when sharing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9198

 Original creator: DanaErnst